aneoconsulting/ArmoniK/infrastructure/storage/onpremise/README.md

 You create the secret for each storage only if you want to create the needed storage.
 In the following, we give examples to create secrets for some storage.

-## Redis storage secret
+## Redis server secret

 Redis uses SSL/TLS support using certificates.
 In order to support TLS, Redis is configured with a X.509 certificate (`cert.crt`) and a private key (`cert.key`).
 In addition, it is necessary to specify a CA certificate bundle file (`ca.crt`) or path to be used as a trusted root when validating certificates.

-Execute the following command to create the Redis secret in Kubernetes based on the certificates created and saved in the directory `$ARMONIK_STORAGE_REDIS_CERTIFICATES_DIRECTORY`.
+Execute the following command to create the Redis server secret in Kubernetes based on the certificates created and saved in the directory `$ARMONIK_STORAGE_REDIS_CERTIFICATES_DIRECTORY`.
 In this project, we have certificates for test in [credentials](../../credentials) directory:

 ```bash